Tightness in contact metric 3-manifolds: Introduction

+Of course, if we do not assume any compatibility condition between the metric and the contact structure then we cannot estimate the tightness radius.
+We first concentrate on what happens with the compatibility definition recalled above.
 The tightness radius is, by definition, always less than the injectivity radius but one could ask if, for compatible metrics, they always coincide.
-This would explain the following surprising result. \begin{theorem} Let $(M, \xi)$ be a contact 3--manifold and $g$ a complete Riemannian metric that is compatible with $\xi.$ For a fixed point $p\in M$ let $\tau_p= \tau_p(M,\xi)$ and suppose that $\tau_p < \inj_p(g).$ Then there is an overtwisted disk on the geodesic sphere $S_p(\tau_p) = \partial B_p(\tau_p).$ \end{theorem}
+This would explain the following surprising result (which is an important ingredient of the proof of Theorem \ref{CST-thm}). \begin{theorem} Let $(M, \xi)$ be a contact 3--manifold and $g$ a complete Riemannian metric that is compatible with $\xi.$ For a fixed point $p\in M$ let $\tau_p= \tau_p(M,\xi)$ and suppose that $\tau_p < \inj_p(g).$ Then for all radii $r$ with $\tau_p \leq r < \inj_p(g)$, the geodesic sphere $S_p(r)$ contains an overtwisted disk. \end{theorem}

+\no Recall that, a priori, overtwisted disks can have a very complicated geometry and this is what makes it hard to prove tightness of contact structures.
+We find this theorem somewhat surprising as it says that when a metric is compatible with a contact structure then as soon as a geodesic ball is large enough to be overtwisted one sees the overtwisted disk in a specific place, namely the boundary of the ball.
+Thus making it easy to determine when such a ball is tight (using Bennequin's theorem).

-However, we have numerical experiments which strongly suggest that the tightness radius can be less than the injectivity radius for compatible metrics, so we search for geometrical quantities controlling the tightness radius.
+Despite this surprising result, we have numerical experiments, see Section \ref{S:overt-num}, which strongly suggest that the tightness radius can indeed be less than the injectivity radius for compatible metrics, so we search for geometrical quantities controlling the tightness radius.
 To this end we recall that given a Riemannian metric $g$ on $M$ the \dfn{convexity radius} of $g$ is defined to be

-where $inj(M)$ is the injectivity radius of $(M,g).$ For a more complete discussion see Subsection~\ref{ss:riemannianconvexity}.
+where $\inj(g)$ is the injectivity radius of $(M,g).$ For a more complete discussion see Subsection~\ref{ss:riemannianconvexity}.